 Once you’ve decided that you do want to pursue a trade, you need to consider if an apprenticeship or a vocational school is the better option.
 Vocational schools may cost more, but the program could be shorter and lead to a similar certificate.
 However, the apprenticeship guarantees a combination of on-the-job and classroom training, plus you’ll get paid to do it.
 Explore some vocational programs related to your profession before settling on either option.
 Knowing what choices you have will lead to an informed decision that will best match your preferences.

-Also, try talking with students at a vocational school and current apprentices in your chosen field to learn both sides of the story.
+Also, try talking to students at a vocational school and current apprentices in your chosen field to learn both sides of the story.
 Does one resonate more with you than the other?
 Could you shadow an apprentice for a day and a vocational student for a day to get an idea of their lives?
 Do the students themselves have any advice or thoughts about their chosen programs?
 If you choose trade school, you can learn more about deciding on a vocational program here.
 Otherwise, an apprenticeship might be the right choice.

 What are the eligibility requirements for an apprenticeship?